Biden faces growing political threat from border upheaval

 “You have to make sure that you don’t skip over border security, because it’s an issue that people have a concern about,” said Sen. Robert P. Casey Jr. (D-Pa.), a close Biden ally.
 “Sometimes Democrats get to part of the reform and part of the legislation, and they kind of skip over the concerns that people have about border security.”

 Biden won back several of the Rust Belt states Trump carried in 2016, including Pennsylvania.
-But his national victory did not come with some troubling signs for his party, as Trump outperformed expectations in South Florida and Texas’s Rio Grande Valley.
+But his national victory came with some troubling signs for his party, as Trump outperformed expectations in South Florida and Texas’s Rio Grande Valley.

 That stoked concerns among Democrats about their ability to reach out to Latino voters.
 Biden himself faced criticism during his campaign for not doing more outreach in Latino communities.